The entry point to Unity AR —— AR Session

 Next steps

-- Use session in the application
+- Using session in applications

 - Quick experiment